Tankovod/Flask-redis/Readme.md

 # Flask-redis

-This is the project with redis database and APIFlask API for recieving requests
+This is a project with a Redis database, and an api implemented using the apiflask framework

 ## Instalation